wahsandaruwan/StudentManagementSyste-Java/README.md

 Simple student management system with java and mysql.
 Simple CRUD operations.
+Using Netbeans.